bloomen/transwarp/README.md

 Every bubble represents a task and every arrow an edge between two tasks.
 The first line within a bubble is the task name.
-The second line denotes the task type followed by the task id and the number of parents.
+The second line denotes the task type followed by the task id and the task level in the graph.

 ## API doc